ravikantydv/ineuron.ai/README.md

 🛠️ Requirements

 Python 3.6+

 PyTorch 1.1+

 Windows (Operating System)

 Updated libraries like Pandas, Numpy, Seaborn, Matplotlib, Scipy and Sklearn etc..

 ## Setup

 Install PyTorch :-

 $ pip3 install torch==1.1.0 torchvision==0.3.0

 Install Library:-

 By Command

 pip install library name

+For updating --

+conda update library name

+## Contributor

+Ravikant

+You can contact me via --

+email id:  ravikant3217@gmail.com

+Or via Linkedin, you can follow me or message me by clicking on my profile given below for any doubt or any suggestion--

+linkedin.com/in/ravikant-yadav-9242691ba